-This time last week you were on the site for just a few hours.
 Airbeds inflated (get comfortable people), and litres of beer cracked open in anticipation of what was to come.
-This week we’re back to work and normality, and our ‘line up’ for the day is filled with deadlines, tasks and responsibilities instead of DJ sets and Rockstars.
-We need to replenish, recover, recuperate and rest.
-We know if we apply the same dedication to Alcohol recovery and MDMA recovery as we did to partying last week we’ll be back to normal in no time.
+Next week you go back to work and normality, and your ‘line up’ for the day will be filled with deadlines, tasks and responsibilities instead of DJ sets and Rockstars.
+You need to replenish, recover, recuperate and rest.
+We know if we apply the same dedication to alcohol recovery and MDMA recovery as we did to partying last week we’ll be back to normal in no time.
 Here are 5 steps to help with your festival recovery:

 1. Recharge your batteries